Cuts of beef: A guide to the leanest selections

 Nutrition labels for cuts of beef

-The U.S. Department of Agriculture (USDA) regulates whether cuts of beef can be labeled as "lean" or "extra lean" based on their fat and cholesterol content.
+The U.S. Department of Agriculture (USDA) regulates whether cuts of beef can be labeled as "lean" or "extra lean."
+The labeling is based on the fat and cholesterol content in the beef.

 Lean cuts of beef

 The USDA defines a lean cut of beef as a 3.5-ounce serving (about 100 grams) that contains less than: